 If you have an allergic reaction that affects the skin, such as a rash or hives, this will have no affect on your developing baby.
 You can even usually cure the problem with over-the-counter antihistamines, but always check with your health care provider before trying any new medication during your gestation.

 On the other hand, if you are experiencing symptoms that affect your respiration, such as shortness of breath, wheezing or throat swelling, the lack of oxygen could have serious effects on your baby.
 In this case, it is vital that you seek medical attention immediately to avoid causing lifelong damage to your child.

 Anaphylaxis is the most serious type of reaction to allergens, and it could be fatal.
 Amazingly, babies in the womb are actually able to protect themselves for a short time against maternal anaphylaxis by naturally producing the histamines that they are being deprived of.
 However, since anaphylaxis is potentially fatal, you should seek medical attention immediately to save both yourself and your baby.

 If you know that you are at risk for a severe allergic reaction to any type of food or material, make sure you speak with your doctor about safety precautions during pregnancy.
-He or she might even suggest that you keep an inhaler or dose of epinephrine on you just in case there is a problem.
-While mild allergic reactions will not have any affect on your baby, severe ones could turn into a matter of life and death for you and your baby.
+S/he might even suggest that you keep an inhaler or dose of epinephrine on you just in case there is a problem.
+While mild allergic reactions will not have any effect on your baby, severe ones could turn into a matter of life and death for you and your baby.
 Though you can’t stop your allergies, being prepared is the next best thing.